Knowledge-Graph-Hub/kg-chat/README.md

     ```

 ### Visualization
-Use `show me` in prompts for HTML output with KG representation.
+Use `show me` in prompts for KG representation.

 ---
 ### Acknowledgements